shivesh1999/DSA-FAQs/README.md

 # DSA-FAQs
-A personal repository to maintain FAQ on DSA
+A personal repository to maintain FAQs on DSA